SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 We made the necessary fixes in the code, and we reran the test.
 After this changes, our first agent in the Pybullet environment was finally walking.

 ### Hyperparameters
-The set of hyperparameters for our Decision Transformer in the Hopper Pybullet Medimum env-v0:
+The set of hyperparameters used for our Decision Transformer in the Hopper Pybullet Medimum env-v0:

       "h_dim": 128,
       "num_heads": 1,